 Joanna: And Water Wednesday for this one.
 We are here with Chef Tay!

 Jacquelyn: She's drinking water because she's pregnant, but-

 Joanna: We just find out, super exciting, but basically today we just wanted to do a little video so you guys can get to know one of our favorite gals a little bit better.
 I'm sure that you've seen us post a ton of her food by now.

 Joanna: But wanting to really just put a face to the name and yeah, just say more about you.

 Jacquelyn: A little bit about your business and how it just started off.

 Taylor: So, I'm sure everybody's wanting to know that this was my goal from the beginning and I had this master plan, but the actual truth, like this kind of fell into my lap, and I knew it was like thrust into my life.
-I was always a private chef and I did catering for a really long time, and I had a mutual friend give me some contact of her friends that were looking for some meal prep, and my husband and I were planning our wedding at the time, so, I was desperate for extra cash, and it was four people.
+I was always a private chef and I did catering in Orange County for a really long time, and I had a mutual friend give me some contact of her friends that were looking for some meal prep, and my husband and I were planning our wedding at the time, so, I was desperate for extra cash, and it was four people.

 That's how it started, and six weeks later, I had to quit my job.
 I had to hire an assistant, I had to get all this equipment and a year and a half later where we've quadrupled our business, we're bringing all these new items and new services on, hiring new people and it's growing super fast.
 I'm really thrilled and just trying to keep up pretty much.